swanchain/go-swan-sdk/doc/api.md

 | Whitelist         | `int64`      | The number of whitelisted items related to the hardware in this region.                     |

 ## Task
+The `Task` struct contains information about a task, including its lifecycle and associated details.

 | Field Name    | Type                       | Description                                                              |
 | ------------- | -------------------------- | ------------------------------------------------------------------------ |